Different Types Of Walkers For The Elderly – Learn Here!

 Different Types Of Walkers For The Elderly - Basic Walker

-A downside to the standard walker is many times the user is slouched or hunched over looking at the ground instead of out in front.
+However, a downside to the Basic Walker is that the user often slouches or hunches over, looking at the ground instead of out in front.
 This can cause bad posture and back, shoulder, and wrist pain.
+To alleviate this issue, some Basic Walkers come with foam or plastic grips to provide a more comfortable grip.

-Standard Walkers are suited for those who can stand with their bodyweight alone.
-Basic Walkers are also suitable for seniors who want to practice balance and coordination without breaking the bank.
+Basic Walkers are suited for those who can stand with their body weight alone.
+They are one of the lower-cost walkers, with prices averaging anywhere from $30 and up, making them a suitable option for seniors who want to practice balance and coordination without breaking the bank.

 Fold and Go Walker